rosell-dk/webp-express/README.txt

 1. WebP Express settings

 == Changelog ==
+= 0.12.0 =
+* Multisite support (!)
+* A new operation mode: "No conversion", if you do not want to use WebP Express for converting.
+Replaces the old "Just redirect" mode
+* The method by which the filename is passed to the script is now configurable.
+The "do not pass source in query string" option has been removed

 = 0.11.3 =
 * Fixed bug: Alter HTML caused media library not to display images on some systems.
 Alter HTML is now disabled in admin mode.
 * Alter HTML (picture tags) could produce the source tags with "src" attribute.
 But source tags inside picture tags must use "srcset" attribute.
 Fixed.